Hadronic vacuum polarization to three loops in chiral perturbation theory: Theoretical background

 The next-to-leading Lagrangian is (following \rcite{Gasser:1983yg} but using somewhat modernized notation) \footnote{ There is a subtlety here due to the distinct form of the original 2-flavor Lagrangian compared to the later 3- or $N$-flavor ones~\cite{Gasser:1984gg}.
 If done too naïvely, a reduction from $N$ to 2 flavors via the Cayley--Hamilton theorem leads to errors in the part of our result where $\lagr_4$ enters quadratically (diagrams 10--20 in~\cref{tab:NNNLO}) due to not fully taking into account the equations of motion remarked in \rcite{Bijnens:1999hw}. }

 where the ellipses denote terms which do not appear in our calculation.
 The parameters $l_i$ and $h_i$ are the bare LECs and the field strengths are, for our purposes, $F_L^{\mu\nu}=F_R^{\mu\nu}=Q(\p^\mu A^\nu - \p^\nu A^\mu)$. \footnote{ The Lagrangian is derived under the assumption that $Q$ (and therefore $F_{L,R}^{\mu\nu}$) is traceless, which is not the case here.
-However, $\tr{Q^2}$ and $\tr{Q}^2$ appear here only as $\tr{Q^2}-\tr{Q}^2$, so the number of degrees of freedom is the same as if $\tr{Q}=0$.
-Therefore, no additional terms are needed in the Lagrangian.} Note that the $h_2$ term is a \emph{contact term} and does not contain pion fields.
+However, $\tr{Q^2}$ and $\tr{Q}^2$ appear here only as $\tr{Q^2}-\tr{Q}^2$, making the number of degrees of freedom the same as if $\tr{Q}=0$ and requiring no additional terms in the Lagrangian.
+Seen another way, such additional terms would only act as contact terms in the present calculation, so their contribution would not be independent of that of $h_2$.
+The same remains true at higher orders.} Note that the $h_2$ term is a \emph{contact term} and does not contain pion fields.

 The lengthy higher-order Lagrangians $\lagr_\NNLO$ and $\lagr_\NNNLO$ are given in \rrcite{Bijnens:1999hw,Bijnens:2018lez}.
 We have implemented the full \chpt\ lagrangian in \form~\formrefs, and the attached code (see \cref{app:implementation}) includes efficient on-the-fly derivation of any Feynman rule from \mbox{$\lagr_\text{LO}+\cdots+\lagr_\NNNLO$}.